AlfonsoRReyes/ExData_Plotting1/README.md

 ## Using only 2007 data
 We will only be using data from the dates 2007-02-01 and 2007-02-02.
 One alternative is to read the data from just those dates rather than reading in the entire dataset and subsetting to those dates.

+## Size of the large dataset
+To calculate the memory that the large dataset would be taking we use the function `object.size()`.
+After loading the large dataset of 2 million and 75,259 observations and 9 variables we get that it would take approximately 150 megaabytes of space in the RAM.

 ## Code for loading a subset of the large dataset
-The script perform these tasks:
+The script performs these tasks:

-* Reads one row of the large dataset.
+* Reads only one row of the large dataset.
 * Finds the number of variables or columns.
 * Read the column with the date that will enable us to select the two days in February 2007.
 * Converts that variable from character to `Date` class.